I don’t get it.

-Which means, if your landing page sucks, you’ll lose all that money.
+Which means, if your landing page sucks, you’ll lose all of that money.
 I was shocked to find out that businesses will only spend $1 converting their traffic for every $92 they spend acquiring it.

-After people have come to your landing page, would you spend another $92 on them if that meant they’d end up buying your $300 product?
+After people have come to your landing page, would you spend another $92 on them, if that meant they’d end up buying your $300 product?
 Of course you would!

-Wordstream has come up with a good article on improving your landing page.
+WordStream has come up with a good article on improving your landing page.

 Here are 4 main points to consider:

-- Use bullet points, pictures and other visual elements.
+- Use bullet points, pictures, and other visual elements.
 Again, don’t overdo it.
 These things are supposed to help the reader get a better grasp of your message, not become the sole reason for catching their eye.